-Cost of living crisis: Colder pools and fewer theatre shows
+Cost of living: Colder pools and fewer theatre shows

 - Published

+Swimming pools are having to turn down the heat of their water due to soaring energy costs, the Senedd has been told.

+The Senedd's culture and sport committee heard pools were facing an "energy crisis" and arts centres were scaling back to stay open.

-Also both sectors said they had not recovered to pre-pandemic levels.
+Both the leisure and arts sectors have said their revenue has still not recovered to pre-pandemic levels.

+Andrew Howard, of the Welsh Sports Association, warned colder pools could impact children and the elderly.

+Mr Howard told the committee any centre with high energy usage was "at threat" due to rising costs, and swimming pools were particularly vulnerable despite demand increasing since before Covid.

+Owen Hathaway, from Sport Wales, told the committee: "In the best of times if you live in an area of deprivation you are less likely to participate in sport."

+He said there were safety implications if people, particularly women, chose to run on dark winter nights instead of going to a leisure centre.

-Interim chief executive of Arts Council of Wales (ACW), Michael Elliott, told the committee that more than 50% of arts venues who responded to a recent survey said that they were having to reduce their activities, and programmes offered to the public, with some only opening during weekends due to sustainability concerns.
+Arts Council of Wales (ACW) boss Michael Elliott told the committee more than 50% of arts venues who responded to a recent survey said they were having to reduce their activities.

-Recent ACW figures show that audience numbers were only at 60-80% of pre-pandemic levels.
+Recent ACW figures showed audience numbers were only at 60% to 80% of pre-pandemic levels.

-Energy costs facing arts venues are doubling despite the six month support for businesses offered by the UK Government, with 40% of venues who responded to the ACW survey saying that they will be coming off a fixed energy contract during 2023.
+Energy costs for arts venues are doubling, despite the six-month support for businesses offered by the UK government, with 40% of venues who responded to the ACW survey saying they would be coming off a fixed energy contract during 2023.

-A number of companies are having to "play safe" in their choice of events, with the Christmas shows as being particularly important for the sustainability of the sector.
+A number of companies said they were having to "play safe" in their choice of events, with the Christmas shows as being particularly important for the sustainability of the sector.

 Mr Elliott suggested targeted support of around £5m to £10m was needed to secure the sustainability of the arts sector over the next six months to a year.